smu-iot20-g7/documentation/docs/src/journal/tablevision.md

 ## Overview

 ::: tip NOTE
-The term "tray returns" is our umbrella term that refer to hawker centre trays or crockeries (i.e. bowls, cutleries, plates) returned to the Tray Return Point.
+The term "tray returns" is our umbrella term that refers to hawker centre trays or crockeries (i.e. bowls, cutleries, plates) returned to the Tray Return Point.
 :::

 Our solution incorporates an 8-megapixel camera sensor, connected to a sensor gateway.
 In our case, the gateway is our Raspberry Pi.
 It is designed to be able to automate the detection of self-initiated tray returns – or the reverse of tray returns by cleaners, through a custom machine learning model training.